ron-liu/webApiAngular/README.md

 CQRS + Event Store + WebApi + Angular

 ## What is the detailed tech stacks?
-* **Bearer token** by using Asp.net owin identity: I always think it is the pure way to do with angular, and another benefits are the whole api can serve mobile api without any changes;
+* **Bearer token** by using Asp.net owin identity: I always think it is the pure way to do with angular, and another benefits is the whole api can serve mobile api without any changes;
 * **Ioc** by using Ninject
 * **CQRS**: totally separated the write and read side, be able to use other database for read-side like mongo, elastic search;
 * **Event store** by using NEventStore: I like event sourcing concept, which means like the source of truth is the transaction logs instead of final states, and event listener can help put into suitable databases for read.